Grimm-Aerospace/GrimmCore/Content/Extras/README.txt

 ==============================

 1) add remaining experiments
-2) synchronize Keyhole experiments
-3) fix AGTV experiments and their overlap with non-AGTV
+2) fix AGTV experiments and their overlap with non-AGTV